hipvpitsme/discord-rpc-with-buttons/README.md

 ## ❗ Common issues ❗
 If these don't help, join my [Discord](https://discord.gg/sjQXh8jRtK) for more help.

+### If an error message pops up, read the error and do as it says or restart the app.

 * "Windows protected your PC"

   * To fix this, press "More Info" then "Run Anyway"
+* Buttons Cant Be Clicked
+  * Restart the app
+* My buttons stopped working
+  * Restart the app

 ![RPC Windows Defender](https://hipvpitsme.github.io/discord-rpc-with-buttons/images/protected%20pc.png)